yarusd/automation-infrastructure-project/README.md

 Welcome to the official repository of **YT Automation Labs**.
 This project showcases a robust, industrial-grade automation infrastructure designed to validate a complex ecosystem across **Web, API, and Mobile** platforms.

-Developed by **Yarus & Tzedek**, this suite demonstrates the power of scalable test architecture, Data-Driven Testing (DDT), and modern CI/CD integration.
+This suite demonstrates the power of scalable test architecture, Data-Driven Testing (DDT), and modern CI/CD integration.

 ---